-- 12.2 Single tariff: this tariff shall consist of a cost per unit consumed.
-All costs will be recovered through unit charges at the level where income and expenditure breaks even.
+- 12.1 In determining the type of tariff applicable to the type of service the municipality shall make use of the following six options or a combination of the same. - 12.2 Single tariff: this tariff shall consist of a cost per unit consumed.
+All costs will be recovered through unit charges at the level where income and expenditure breaksbreak even.
 Subject to a recommendation by the Chief Financial Officer the council may decide to approve profits on trading services during the budget meeting.
 Such profits will be added to the fixed and variable cost of the service for the purpose of calculating the tariffs. - 12.3 Cost related two to three-part tariff: this tariff shall consist of two to three parts.
 Management, capital, maintenance and operating costs will be recovered by grouping certain components together e.g. management, capital and maintenance costs may be grouped together and be recovered by a fixed charge, independent of consumption for all classes of consumers, while the variable costs may be recovered by a unit charge per unit consumed. - Three-part tariffs will be used to calculate the tariff for electricity and to provide for maximum demand and usage during limited demand. - 12.4 Inclining block tariff: this tariff is based on consumption levels being categorised into blocks, the tariff being determined and increased as consumption levels increase.
 The first step in the tariffs will be calculated at break-even point.
 Subsequent steps will be calculated to yield profits and to discourage excessive use of the commodity. - 12.5 Declining block tariff: this tariff is the opposite of the inclining block tariff and decreases as consumption levels increase.
-The first step will be calculated by dividing the fixed and variable cost and profit determined by council from time to time by the volume consumed.
-This tariff will only be used for special agreements. - 12.6 Regulating tariff: this tariff is only of a regulatory nature and the municipality may recover the full or a portion of the cost associated with rendering the service. - 12.7 Time-of-use tariff: this tariff is based on access and demand charges and seasonally and time differentiated energy and demand charges. - 12.8 Stage based public transport tariff based on a 5km stage distance with 15km as the base distance.
+The first step will be calculated by

+APPROVED: MAY 2025 EFFECTIVE DATE: 01 JULY 2025 dividing the fixed and variable cost and profit determined by council from time to time by the volume consumed.
+This tariff will only be used for special agreements.

+- 12.6 Regulating tariff: this tariff is only of a regulatory nature and the municipality may recover the full or a portion of the cost associated with rendering the service. - 12.7 Time-of-use tariff: this tariff is based on access and demand charges and seasonally and time differentiated energy and demand charges. - 12.8 Stage based public transport tariff based on a 5km stage distance with 15km as the base distance.